djhi/meteor-webpack-react-redux-boilerplate/README.md

-# Team Time Tracker
+# Meteor Webpack React Redux boilerplate

-A Meteor application using Webpack and React for tracking time spent on tasks in a team.
+A boilerplate to use Webpack, React and Redux with Meteor.

 Heavily inspired by https://github.com/jedwards1211/meteor-webpack-react